tiefenauer/long-haul/pages/dl_2_improving_deep_neural_networks.md

 \end{equation}
 $$

-### GD with momentum (GDM)
+### Momentum

-GDM is a variant of GD which converges faster by using moving averages.
+**Gradient Descent with momentum (GDM)** is a variant of GD which converges faster by using moving averages.
 GDM can be best understood by observing the convergence of the cost function over a contour plot:

 <figure>
   <img src="{% link assets/img/articles/ml/dl_2/gdm.png %}" alt="Gradient Descent with momentum">